gowen100/Jane-Street-Solutions/README.md

 * **Nov 19** https://www.janestreet.com/puzzles/hooks-6/ (bit the bullet and changed my approach back to the 3 stage approach I used for #3, which worked well)

 ### Other resources
-A very good explanation of the Feb20 - Jun20 puzzles can be found here https://willemhoek.com/
+Very good explanations of the Feb20 - Jun20 puzzles can be found here https://willemhoek.com/